HortonworksUniversity/Security_Labs/README.md

   ```
 - Save configs

-- Restart all services that require restart (HDFS, Mapreduce, YARN, HBase)
+- Restart all services that require restart (HDFS, Mapreduce, YARN, HBase).
+You can use the 'Actions' > 'Restart All Required' button to restart all the services in one shot

 ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-restart-services.png)